 These are not small businesses.
-Spotify, the largest music streaming service, currently has a market cap of over \$58.6 billion.
-Match Group, parent company of some of the largest online dating services, has a market cap is over \$42 billion.
-And Epic Games, one of the largest video game companies, made over \$17 billion last year alone.
+Spotify is the largest music streaming service and has a market cap of \$50 billion.
+Match Group, parent company of some of the largest online dating services, is worth \$40 billion.
+And Epic Games, one of the largest video game companies, was valued at over \$17 billion in its most recent funding round.

-These are not down-on-their-luck businesses pushing SF 1327 because they want greater fairness in their fee-sharing agreements, they are powerful players trying to get the state government to enable them to avoid paying the service fees to which they agreed.
+These are not down-on-their-luck businesses pushing SB 3417 because they want greater fairness in their fee-sharing agreements, they are powerful players trying to get the state government to enable them to avoid paying the service fees to which they agreed.

-SF 1327 is about benefiting these well-established third-party app developers by forcibly preventing digital application distribution platforms like the Apple App store and Google Play store from creating contracts that limit the extent to which these app developers can offer their own in-app payments processing systems.
+SB 3417 is about benefiting these well-established third-party app developers by forcibly preventing digital application distribution platforms like the Apple App store and Google Play store from creating contracts that limit the extent to which these app developers can offer their own in-app payments processing systems.